 It will show the list of applications along with data archive to be downloaded;

-type Y and upgrade will perform.
+Type Y and upgrade will perform.
 It takes some time to finish.
-After this you will be sure that you are using newest versions of programs and OS.
-Next time we will get closer to basic terminal commands that are main tool of dealing with Linux.
+After this, you will be sure that you are using the newest versions of programs and OS.
+Next time we will get closer to basic terminal commands that are the main tool of dealing with Linux.